liliwei25/addressbook-level4/collated/test/justintkj.md

         /* Adds a person AMY to the addressBook */ addAmyToModel(model);

-        /* Case: Sort all persons by number */ sortExecuteSuccess(model, PARAM_NUMBER);
+        /* Case: Sort all persons by phone number */ sortExecuteSuccess(model, PARAM_NUMBER);

         /* Case: Sort all persons by favourite */